marvk/vatprism/README.md

 Simply download the latest installer (`.msi`) from the [releases page](https://github.com/marvk/vatprism/releases) and run it.
 The installer will guide you through the installation.

-If you have another version of VATprism installed, the installer may prompt you to remove an existing version.
+In some cases, the installer may prompt you to remove an existing version.
 In this case, head to Windows' *add or remove programs* dialog, remove your existing version, and rerun the installer.
 Don't worry, your settings will not be removed.

 #### Linux and macOS